neuralmagic/deepsparse/examples/ultralytics-yolov3/README.md

 The app exposes HTTP endpoints at:
 - `/info` to get information about the compiled model
-- `/predict` to send images to the model and receive detected in response.
+- `/predict` to send images to the model and receive as detected in response.
     The number of images should match the compiled model's batch size.

 For a full list of options, run `python server.py -h`.